adirai1402/Flight-enquiry-system--full-stack/README.md

 c.
 FlightBooking system is the customer facing application that is used by users to book flights.
 It interacts with the FlightInformationSystem and PricingSystem services to enable users to book flights.
 It records the booking details and displays the ticket information to the user.

-Ensure all the Microservices that you create follow the layered approach and handle exceptions appropriately.